 Use of the University building and areas are available to authorized members of the University community and to official visitors and/or individuals who have legitimate business needs during hours the building is open.
-The University reserves the right to deny any member of the public access to the Center if there is a perceived threat to the safety and security of students, faulty or staff.
-Loitering and solicitations are not permitted in the Center or on University property.
-Persons engaged in such activity, or being disruptive or interfering with the normal operations of the University, will be asked to leave the premises and may be denied future access to the building and property.
+The University reserves the right to deny any member of the public access if there is a perceived threat to the safety and security of students, faulty/staff or guests.
+Loitering and solicitations are not permitted on university property.
+Persons engaged in such activity or being disruptive or interfering with the normal operations of the University, will be asked to leave the premises and may be denied future access to the building and/or property.